Help Center/ Cloud Search Service/ Troubleshooting/ Clusters/ "Connection reset by peer" Is Returned When Using Elasticsearch with Spring Boot

 Possible Causes

 There are many possible causes.
-For example, the connection was disabled; the firewall, switch, or VPN was faulty; the keepalive settings were incorrect; the connected server node was changed; or the network was unstable.
+For example, the network went down; a firewall, switch, or VPN in the network was faulty; the keepalive settings were incorrect; the connected server node was changed; or the network was unstable.

 Procedure